Untitled design (8).png

 Hay Description

-This batch has an abundance of soft, flat, and wide leaves, on average around 5-6” in length!
+This batch has an abundance of soft, flat, and wide leaves, on average about 5-6” in length!

 Features